-Participation in the CDP's Climate Change Program
+Participation in the CDP Climate Change Program -

-Received an "A-" score and recognized at the highest Leadership Level in the 2021 Carbon Disclosure Project (CDP) Climate Change Program
+Received the highest score of "A" securing a place on its annual "A List" for the first time in the 2022 Carbon Disclosure Project (CDP) Climate Change Program

-Awarded "Prime" Status in the ISS ESG Corporate Rating Awarded "Prime" status in the ISS's sustainability rating in March 2020
+Awarded "Prime" Status in the ISS ESG Corporate Rating

+Awarded "Prime" status in the ISS's sustainability rating in March 2020

-Green Building-Certified Properties in Our Portfolio We are focusing on improving the sustainability of the Company's entire portfolio.
-As of the end of March 2022, 75.0% of the Company's portfolio is green certified.
+Green Building-Certified Properties in Our Portfolio

+We are focusing on improving the sustainability of the Company's entire portfolio.
+As of the end of September 2022, 74.5%\ of the Company's portfolio is green certified.
 Going forward, the Company will continue to acquire environmental certifications and evaluations, such as the DBJ Green Building Certification.

-Gross floor area of owned building basis
+\ On a gross floor area of owned building basis

+WEB

-WEB Please refer to our ESG website for further information. https://jre-esg.com/en/external/
+Please refer to our ESG website for further information. https://jre-esg.com/en/external/